Temporal-Coded Deep Spiking Neural Network with Easy Training and Robust Performance: Related Works

-For hardware support, neuromorphic platforms such as IBM's TrueNorth and Intel's Loihi are well known \cite{merolla2014million,davies2018loihi}.
-Goltz et al. \cite{goltz2019fast} tested shallow SNNs such as those of \cite{mostafa2017supervised} in an ASIC neuromorphic platform.
-Mixed digital-analog implementations of spiking neurons were developed with memristive devices in \cite{kuzum2013synaptic,tuma2016stochastic}.
-Zhou et al. \cite{zhou2020deep} proposed an analog neuron circuit and used it to estimate the energy consumption of a YoLo-based deep SNN.
+A list of neuromorphic hardware has been developed for SNN, such as IBM TrueNorth \cite{merolla2014million}, Intel Loihi \cite{davies2018loihi}, and BrainScaleS \cite{aamir2018accelerated}.
+For energy efficiency, Hunsberger and Eliasmith \cite{hunsberger2016training} estimated that a synaptic operation consumed only 8\% of the energy of a microprocessor floating-point operation.
+Cao et al. \cite{cao2015spiking} showed that SNN implemented in a neuromorphic circuit with 45 pJ per spike was 185 times more energy-efficient than the FPGA-based DNN implementation.
+With 26 pJ per spike, IBM TrueNorth consumed $1.76\times 10^5$ times less energy than computer simulations over microprocessors, and 769 times less energy than microprocessor-based neuromorphic hardware.
+Zhou et al. \cite{zhou2020deep} developed an analog neuron circuit with $19$ pJ per spike, with which SNN-based YOYOv2 consumed only 0.247 mJ for detecting objects in an image frame.

-Mixed digital-analog hardware has the problem of noise, parameter drifting, as well as severe limitation on resources such as memory.
-Lathi et al.\cite{rathi2018stdp} studied pruning of unimportant weights and quantizing important weights to improve energy efficiency for shallow SNNs.
-The immunity to variations in SNNs with memristive nano-devices was studied in \cite{querlioz2013immunity}.
+Neuromorphic hardware has the problem of noise, parameter drifting, as well as severe limitation on resources such as memory.
+Implementing SNNs in neuromorphic hardware without robustness optimization showed heavy performance degradation \cite{esser1603convolutional,goltz2019fast}.
+Rathi et al. \cite{rathi2018stdp} studied the pruning of unimportant weights and quantizing important weights to improve energy efficiency, but for shallow SNNs only.